 Women of color often wear masks to cope with the suffering that they cannot share with anyone else.
 They must hide their aches, disguise their pain, and trudge through the motions.
 Homework is the reason for my slothfulness.
 I am drowning in expectation, but sometimes, I don’t even know whose expectations I am trying to fulfill.
 The mask in the middle of my dining room table signifies the mask that I wear in public, and only take off when I am at home.
-I added the yellow color afterwards in Photoshop, which represents the “yellowface” caricature in Hollywood.
-As a student of film, seeing yellowface in film long after blackface was taboo angers me.
+I added the yellow color afterward in Photoshop, which represents the “yellowface” caricature in Hollywood.
+As a student of film, seeing yellowface in film long after blackface was taboo anger me.

 Suicide is seen as the ultimate acceptance of a mortal sin.
 It signifies the ultimate refusal of the gift of life.
 However, the act is sometimes the final coda of a desperate U.S. Third World woman, as seen in Janice Mirikitani’s “Suicide Note.”
 The actual blood used in the photograph is a nod to Alfred Hitchcock’s “Psycho.”
 The blood he used was chocolate sauce.